Volunteer And Paid Student Internships

 Applications are considered on a rolling basis, and positions, particularly for summer interns, may be filled before the deadlines indicated.
 Applicants are encouraged to apply early in the process.
 If space remains after the deadlines indicated, the website will be updated to indicate which sections still have openings available.

-Summer Interns: Applications from 2Ls will be considered from October 15 through March 1 (and from 1Ls from December 1 through March 1).
+Applications from 2Ls will be considered from October 15 through February 1 (and from 1Ls from December 1 through February 1).

-Fall Semester: Applications will be considered from March 1 through August 1.
+Applications will be considered from March 1 through June 1.

-Spring Semester: Applications will be considered from August 1 through December 15.
+Applications will be considered from July 1 through October 1.

 Civil Rights Division Offices & Sections